syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 {% endtabs %}

-You can download a complete working sample from [GitHub]
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Footnotes-and-Endnotes/Position-for-footnote-and-endnote).

 ## Footnote and Endnote separators